It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

 “Haha.
 What does a deer know about hunting,” asked the man?

-“I eat animals, occasionally,” replied the buck.
+“I eat animals occasionally,” replied the buck.

-“Is that right,” asked the man?
+“Is that so,” asked the man?

-“Yes it is,” said the buck.
+“Yup,” replied the buck.
 “How about this,” he continued, “the hunter who catches the best meal wins?”

 “Wins what,” asked the man?